johnnietse/pdf-chatbot/README.md

 This chatbot was developed as part of a guided project tutorial provided by the IBM Cognitive Class AI platform.
 The project demonstrates the integration of Flask, LangChain, and Large Language Models (LLMs) to build an AI-powered assistant capable of analyzing and answering questions about PDF documents.

 ---
+# Copyright Statement
+The original codebase for this project is the intellectual property of IBM Cognitive AI Platform.
+All rights to the core architecture, foundational algorithms, and pre-existing implementation are retained by IBM.

+My contributions are limited to:
+- Debugging and resolving defects in the execution pipeline
+- Modifications required for functional correctness
+- Performance optimizations specific to the runtime environment

+I assert copyright only over these specific remedial modifications.
+The majority of the codebase, including all original design patterns, proprietary methodologies, and core functionality remains exclusively owned by IBM Cognitive AI Platform.
+This notice does not transfer any ownership rights of the original IBM code.

+---
 # Important Notice: Local LLM Version Available
 If you want to test this chatbot but don't have an OpenAI or DeepSeek API key with available credit, I have created a special version that uses local LLMs instead of paid APIs: